 Welcome back!
-We trust you have had a good rest and that the children are eager to get back to some exciting learning in school.
 Here is an overview of what your child will be learning this half term in the different subject areas.
 If you have any questions, please contact us as we are more than happy to discuss any queries with you.

 Learning Challenge: How did flying take off?

 This half-term’s learning challenge will encompass many areas of the curriculum, with a geography and history focus.
 We will begin with a paper aeroplane competition, with the children exploring what the best design to use is.
 The children will continue their learning by examining aerial photographs and then creating their own maps with a key.
 They will also learn how to use a compass and carry out some exciting fieldwork around the school!
 As part of the history focus, we will be learning how the aeroplane was invented and the people who were involved in its creation.
 The children will learn how to plot these events on a timeline.
 Children will also examine how air travel has evolved and compare and contrast historical aircraft with those that we use today.

 This half-term we will be developing our writing skills through a range of exciting and engaging texts linked to the learning challenge which will inspire the children’s writing.
 We will begin the half-term by exploring the imaginative books ‘Don’t Look in This Book’ by Samuel Langley-Swain and ‘Knock Knock Who’s there?’ by Sally Grindley and Anthony Browne.
 After this, we will be moving onto a non-fiction book about the Wright Brothers.
 The children will be developing their writing skills whilst covering a range of text types.
 The main focus will be on sentence structure, simple punctuation and grammar, and developing the use of adjectives and conjunctions to extend and build interest in their sentences.